 The unrecognised deferred tax assets at the end of the reporting periods have not been reflected in these financial statements due to the uncertainty of the realisation of the tax benefits.
-Whereas tax losses have no expiry date, unabsorbed capital allowances are forfeited upon cessation of the trade.
+Unabsorbed capital allowances are forfeited upon cessation of the trade.